mahita2104/SoilFertilityML/README.md

    ![](https://github.com/mahita2104/SoilFertilityML/blob/main/Visualization_plots/heatmap.png)

 ## Regression Techniques
+- Normalised the dataframe using MinMaxScaler to ensure that all features are on a similar scale.
+- Split the dataset into test and train dataset
- Implementing different ml models to access which model is best fit for this dataset
+- Implementing different ml models to access which model is best fit for this dataset

  - ### Linear Regression
    ![](https://github.com/mahita2104/SoilFertilityML/blob/main/Ml_Models_Plots/Linear_regression.png)